 How to Make Homemade Lotion

-If you are trying to avoid harmful chemicals in your beauty products, homemade lotion is a great place to start.
+If you are trying to avoid harmful chemicals in your beauty products, a homemade lotion is a great place to start.
 Reading the ingredient list on a bottle of commercial lotion is scary!
 Our skin is our largest organ, and it deserves as much care as everything else.
 Actually, many studies suggest it needs even more attention.
-Chemicals or toxins that we ingest orally can at least be partially broken down in the digestive system.
+Chemicals or toxins that we ingest orally can, at least, be partially broken down in the digestive system.
 But substances that enter through our skin bypass that step and enter directly into the bloodstream.

 Makes 30 ounces

 As this lotion contains water, it should be refrigerated in warm weather.

 - 4.5 oz Coconut Oil (Where to Buy)